SNCFdevelopers/ApiSNCF/source/integration.rst

 Departures
 **********

-This api retrieves a list of departures from a datetime of a selected object.
+This endpoint retrieves a list of departures, from a specific datetime of a selected objects, returning a `departure`_ collection.
-Departures are ordered chronologically in ascending order.

 Parameters
 ##########